rovenjames/CPP-Notes/CS1400/CS 1400 Chapter 1.md

 >
 >Memory is moved over to **second-hand memory** which is then translated to the main memory when computer is turned on\.

-Main memory can be visulaized as a column or row of cells A section of four or more bytes is called a *word*
+Main memory can be visulaized as a column or row of cells.\
+A section of two or four bytes is called a **word**

 ## Hardware Secondary Storage Devices
 - Secondary storage devices are capable of storing information for longer periods of time **\(non-volatile\)**